aaronsherwood/sensorsbodymotion/README.md

 To get new examples: `git pull`

-If you're unsure if you've been working in samples you can Stash everything before pulling:
+If you're unsure if you've been working in examples directly in the repo you can stash everything before pulling:
 * `git stash`
 * `git pull`